-I once saw a photo of a man who broke one of the Guiness World Records for sit ups.
+I once saw a photo of a man who broke one of the Guinness World Records for sit ups.
 It was the most paradoxical thing, but this man did not have any abdominal muscle definition.
-He was not obese or overweight at all, mind you, but he had a small enough layer of body fat that the muscular defintion did not show through.
+He was not obese or overweight at all, mind you, but he had a small enough layer of body fat that the muscular definition did not show through.
 I've never seen a better real life example which demonstrates the basic principle discussed in this article:

 You get great abs from reducing your body fat, and you reduce your body fat by creating a caloric deficit through nutrition and metabolism-stimulating and calorie-burning exercise.

 I've spent my entire career - through more than 18 years and 28 bodybuilding competitions - studying the science and practicing the art of body fat reduction.
 I speak from experience and I walk my talk as you can see from my pictures.